-Net position, represents the difference between summation of assets and deferred outflows of resources, and the summation of liabilities and deferred inflows of resources.
+Net position, represents the difference between summation of assets and the summation of liabilities.
 Net position is classified in the following three components:

 - Net Investment in Capital Assets This component represents capital assets, net of accumulated depreciation, net of outstanding balances of borrowings used for acquisition, - Restricted Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors or laws or regulations of other governments. - Unrestricted Net position is reported as unrestricted when it does not meet the criteria of the other two components of net position.